 Step One: The Internet is Your Friend

-Aside from Publisher’s Marketplace some of my favorite researching websites are:
+Some of my favorite research websites are:

 Absolutewrite: A forum where authors can dish on agents, publishers and more.